Property Title Search · All 58 CA Counties · LDA #268 Verify ↗

 How much does a title search or ownership and encumbrance report cost in California?

-A single recorded deed copy is a flat $30, a property and vesting report is $125, and a full title search with complete ownership history is $250.
+A single recorded deed copy is a flat $30, a property and vesting profile is $75, a property lien report is $95, a full owner and lien report is $175, a chain of title report is $195, and the expanded title search is $275.
+Optional add-ons can be added to any report at checkout.
 Title companies typically charge $150 to $1,000 for a search and can take up to two weeks, and subscription data tools require a 12-month commitment, so TruPoint sits below both with no contract.
 County copy and certification fees, where they apply, are passed through at cost with no markup.

 What shows up in a property title search?

 A property title search shows the current owner of record and how title is vested, the full chain of title, and the recorded financial picture: mortgages and deeds of trust, tax and assessment status, and recorded liens, judgments, and easements.
 It pulls what is recorded against the property, the same records a title company reviews.
-The $250 full report compiles all of it in one document.
+The $195 Chain of Title report and the $275 Expanded Title Search compile all of it in one document.

 How do real estate investors run title before making an offer?